Ways to Listen

-To find WRS on your DAB+ radio, in all areas outside central Zurich, simply search for WRS and click 'select'.
+To find WRS on your DAB+ radio simply search for WRS and click 'select'.
 Depending on where you are, you may get the cantonal abbreviation showing which transmitter your radio is tuned to - GE for Geneva for example.

 More and more listeners are tuning in to WRS online.
 You can stream WRS worldwide on your computer, on your phone, and in your car.
 Make sure to check your data subscription with your mobile provider.

 Bookmark worldradio.ch/player and stream WRS 24/7 from our website.

 WRS is also available on all major radio streaming apps, such as TuneIn.

 DAB stands for Digital Audio Broadcasting.
 DAB+ is an upgrade to the older system that’s been in use in several European countries since the late 1990s.

 You can buy a DAB+ radio at any major electronics retailer.

 DAB+ radio stations are listed by name rather than frequency.
 Just scroll through the list of available stations on your DAB+ radio until you see “WRS” on the screen.
 Push "select” and you’re done.

 Standard DAB radios will not receive DAB+.
 Make sure you buy a DAB+ radio.
 It will say DAB+ on the box or receiver.